Tinian Joint Chiefs

 In December 1944, plans were made to base operations in the Mariana Islands.
 After assessing various locations, Tinian was chosen for its suitable airfields.
 Construction of necessary facilities was overseen by Colonel Elmer E. Kirkpatrick.
 Four air-conditioned Quonset huts of a type normally used for bombsight repair were provided for laboratory and instrument work.
 There were five warehouses, a shop building, and assembly, ordnance and administrative buildings.

 Ramsey overcame the problem of how to ship through the San Francisco Port of Embarkation.
-The port wanted a detailed list of what was being sent so it could track it to ensure delivery, but what needed to be shipped was still subject to last-minute change.
+The port wanted a detailed list of what was being sent so it could track it to ensure delivery, but what needed to be shipped was still subject to last-minute changes.
 He simply designated everything as a "bomb assembly kit".
 Three of these, one for Little Boy, one for Fat Man and one spare, were shipped to Tinian, which was now codenamed Destination O.

 Despite lacking formal orders for an attack, Project Alberta aimed to have the Little Boy ready by August 1, 1945, followed by the Fat Man.
 During July, multiple combat missions against Japan were conducted using high-explosive Pumpkin bombs.
-Pumpkin bombs physical characteristics closely replicated those of the Fat Man plutonium bomb, with the same ballistic and handling characteristics.
-Several test assemblies were prepared, with the Little Boy assembly completed and ready for use by July 31, 1945.
-On July 25, orders for the bombing missions were issued, targeting Hiroshima, Kokura, Niigata, and Nagasaki, to be executed as weather permitted.
+The physical characteristics of Pumpkin bombs closely replicated those of the Fat Man plutonium bomb, with the same ballistic and handling characteristics.

 The Missions